1. How to join the Sacco?

 Yes, you can join a co-operative as long as your income allows you to save regularly employed or self-employed.

-12. How does one access this account details online?
+12. How does one access their account details online?

 The member portal is available to all members.
 They only need to signup and login, see the procedure here